7TH EDITION

 75%

-of the world’s cocoa is produced in West Africa, mostly in Côte d’Ivoire and Ghana
+of the world’s cocoa, mostly in Côte d’Ivoire and Ghana

 Addressing deforestation